alexkelly145/Udacity-banana-collector/README.md

 A number of hypermeters can be changed such as buffer_size, batch_size and whether you want the DQN agent to use prioritized experience replay.

+Run all the cells to start training the DQN agent.
+Once an average score of 13 is achieved the model will save the weights to the current working directory.